dkkim93/cyphy-elas-ros/README.md

 # elas_ros with dynamic_reconfigure

 ## Introduction
-This code is modified from the original source code: https://github.com/jeffdelmerico/cyphy-elas-ros.
+This code is modified from the original elas_ros source code: https://github.com/jeffdelmerico/cyphy-elas-ros.

-Main modification from the source code is the addition of the dynamic_reconfigure function (http://wiki.ros.org/dynamic_reconfigure) for dynamically tuning the elas hyperparameters.
+Main modification is an addition of the dynamic_reconfigure function (http://wiki.ros.org/dynamic_reconfigure) for dynamically tuning the elas hyperparameters.

 ## Build
 ```